karan-kapoor90/namswan/_posts/2020-02-15-chicken-egg-drop-soup.md

 image: "/assets/images/used/chicken-egg-drop-soup.jpg"
 ---

-Its light an dfull of flavour, it doesn't just tingle your tastebuds but also your sense of smell.
+Its light and full of flavour, it doesn't just tingle your tastebuds but also your sense of smell.

 ## Ingredients